liberation/django-swallow/doc/source/advanced.rst

 module like it is done in the example application.
 You most likely will circuvent this convention if you need to do factorisation.

-If you have several imports you might want to store all configuration in one Django application.
+If you have several imports you might want to store all import modules in one Django application.
 A possible solution to deal with this situation is to use a django application to store all the imports within a module named after its import feature.
 If we used this convention in the example